jennysharps/paul-zinder-static/teaching.md

 effectiveness and leadership in the formation of students” (2009/2010).

-Today, he is Senior Lecturer of Film Production at the University of Gloucestershire, where he was nominated for a Staff Award as part of the most Outstanding Team (Film Production, 2019), for a Student Led Teaching Award for Most Inspiring Lecturer (2014 and 2015), and for a Staff Excellence Award for “promoting enterprise, employability, and wider economic, social and cultural benefit for the community” (2013).
+Today, he is Senior Lecturer of Film Production at the University of Gloucestershire in Cheltenham, England, where he was nominated for a Staff Award as part of the most Outstanding Team (Film Production, 2019), for a Student Led Teaching Award for Most Inspiring Lecturer (2014 and 2015), and for a Staff Excellence Award for “promoting enterprise, employability, and wider economic, social and cultural benefit for the community” (2013).

 He teaches modules for both the BA and MA in Film Production, including:
 Documentary, Narrative, Production I and II, Creative Screen Production,